JiayuanGuo/Learning-Tableau/Clustering_RNA-seq/README.md

 * Tableau only read data by columns, not by rows

-  * For our data, we need to cluster it by columns, but visualize it by rows
+  * For our data, we need unpivoted data to do clustering analysis by columns (shown as Unpivoted_Workbook), but visualize it by rows (shown as Pivoted_Workbook)

+  * Eg. Pivoted Data:

+    Visualization based on rows:

+    Failed Clustering:

 * TabPy Calculation: cannot return multiple results in one calculated field